MVesuviusC/MConsensus/README.md

 allSeqs.fasta
 - All sequences (both blast results and sequences retrieved from NCBI).

-blastFasta.fasta
-- Fasta file of sequences from Blast results

-blastResults.txt
-- Results of Blasting the originalGis.fasta

 Consensus.fasta
 - Final file that you will want to look at.
 Fasta file of the consensus.